 We are charged by the Lord to preach the Gospel.
 Its Good News is summed up briefly in 1 Corinthians 15:2-4 — “By this gospel you are saved … [the gospel says that Jesus] Christ died for our sins … he was buried … he was raised on the third day…”

 As evangelist Reinhard Bonnke has said, “Preach Jesus Christ in the power of the Holy Spirit.”
 Preach it to whom?
 To everyone!
 Why?
 Because the Gospel “is the power of God that brings salvation to everyone who believes.”
-And lest you fall for the error that God’s grace to believe is offered only to some, look at the next Scripture right below.
+And lest you fall for the doctrinal error that says God’s grace to believe is offered only to some, look at the next Scripture right below.

 God’s grace “offers salvation to all people.”
 With sadness I marvel at the mental gymnastics I’ve seen some believers use to explain away clear Bible statements like this.
 In His death on the cross Jesus became “the atoning sacrifice … for the sins of the whole world” (1 John 2:2).